2018 LION Summit: Steps to success

-The 2018 LION Summit is brought to you by the John S. and James L. Knight Foundation, Democracy Fund, Facebook, Ezoic, Broadstreet Ads, Web Publisher Pro, EmpowerLocal, Site Impact, TownNews, Ethics and Excellence in Journalism Foundation, the Clean Machine, Maps.com, Nieman Foundation, McCormick Foundation, Center for Cooperative Media, Poynter Institute, and hosted by Columbia College Chicago.
+The 2018 LION Summit is presented by the John S. and James L. Knight Foundation, with support from the Democracy Fund, Facebook, Ezoic, Broadstreet Ads, Web Publisher Pro, EmpowerLocal, Site Impact, TownNews, Ethics and Excellence in Journalism Foundation, the Clean Machine, Virtual Committees, Maps.com, Nieman Foundation, McCormick Foundation, News Revenue Hub, Center for Cooperative Media, Poynter Institute, and hosted by Columbia College Chicago.

 LION Publishers has arranged a block of rooms for Oct.
 11-13 at the Best Western Grant Park Hotel in Chicago, just a block from the site of the summit, at a special discounted rate of $199 for single and double rooms.
 Register online here or call the hotel at (312) 922-2900 and mention "LION" to reserve a room.
 The deadline for obtaining that rate is Sept.
 11, but the block of rooms will be filled up by then, so act soon.
 The group rate will be honored up to three days before and after the conference, for those who wish to spend some extra time in Chicago.

 Because of a quirk in the online reservation system, it's difficult to book rooms online for a stretch that includes Wednesday-Saturday nights.
 It's possible to book Weds/Thurs/Fri and a separate booking for Saturday night, or Weds and Thurs/Fri/Sat.
 We've asked Best Western to figure out what might be happening, but that's a work-around for the moment.